80036nd/RetroSn0w-Releases/README.md

 # iPhone3,3 iOS 7.1.3
 Download the iOS 7.1.2 iPSW for the iPhone3,3 and make sure its in your downloads folder then you make the 7.1.3 iPSW and install it.

+# Other Tools
+Exit recovery mode, Enter PwnDFU (Includes Checkm8 and older such as limera1n), and jailbreak with CheckRa1n.

 # SwitchBoard OS
 To install SwitchBoard Dm me for iPSW @80036ndyt and download it and make sure its in your downloads folder